dpjha84/PdfCat/README.md

 # PdfCat
-A WPF application to explore PDF files
+A WPF application to view and explore PDF files.
+This application uses PdfiumSharp library for pdf content rendering.